pbressan13/tech-assessment/README.md

 - Ruby on Rails 7.2
 - PostgreSQL
 - Redis
-- Sidekiq for background jobs
+- ActiveJob for background jobs
 - Mailgun for email delivery
 - RSpec for testing